It’s the start of a new year, and as ever, we’ll be seeing a new batch of Magic sets full of new cards, new art, and new characters.

 The year kicks off with Kaldheim: an expansion set in a snowy, mountainous world inspired by Norse mythology.
 Kaldheim is home to Dwarves, Elves, Angels, and Giants — creatures of fearsome strength wielding powerful weapons.

-You can preorder Kaldheim at Card Kingdom today, and the set releases on February 5th.
-In the meantime, we’ll be collecting everything you need to know about the set here.
+Kaldheim is available now at Card Kingdom.
 Check out the Kaldheim teaser trailer below, and get more info after the jump.

-Kaldheim will feature all the same products that players have come to know with Zendikar Rising.
-It will include Draft Booster, Theme Booster, Collector Booster, and Set Booster packs to give players as many options as possible.
-We’ve already seen some very metal Collector Booster packaging and a Viking-themed Theme Booster, which should give us some idea of what to expect.
+Kaldheim features all the same products that players have come to know with Standard-legal sets.
+It includes Draft Booster, Theme Booster, Collector Booster, and Set Booster packs to give players as many options as possible.
 To learn more about these different booster packs and find the one that’s right for you, read our Booster Pack Guide.

 Characters & Story